Introducing the monthly RTT charts

 - delays in recording patients on the system (shown by a dip in short-waiters on the list – see first example below),

-- inaccurate clock starts data (shown by the green and red dotted lines reaching the y-axis at different heights – see first example below),
+- inaccurate clock starts data (shown by the green and red lines approaching the y-axis at different heights – see third example below),

 More revealing time trends